rachelproductmanager/DeepLearnWebsite/content/How_AI_can_give_product_superpowers.md

-description = "How to build an AI strategy based on Andrew Ng's AI Transformation Playbook" image = "/images/how_ai_can_give_your_prod_superpowers.jpg" tags = [" Machine Learning", "Artificial Intelligence", "Deep Learning", "Strategy"] title = "How AI can give your product superpowers" type = "featured"
+description = "How to build an AI strategy based on Andrew Ng's AI Transformation Playbook" image = "/images/how_ai_can_give_your_prod_superpowers.jpg" tags = [" Machine Learning", "Artificial Intelligence", "Deep Learning", "Strategy"] title = "How any company can become great at AI  (or risk going out of business)" type = "featured"

 +++